NX-OS Smart Licensing Using Policy on Nexus Switches

 The RUM report contains information such as:

-license usage filtered by ID
+- license usage filtered by ID

-license name, and
+- license name, and

-Summary of the license information.
+- summary of the license information.

 The devices record license usage information and any modifications to license usage in an open RUM report.
 At specific intervals, open RUM reports are closed, and new RUM reports are opened to record license usage.
 The closed RUM reports are sent to CSSM.

-Trust Code
+Trust code

 Trust code is a UDI-tied public key with which the product instance signs a RUM report.
 This prevents tampering and ensures data authenticity.

-Key Features of Smart Licensing Using Policy
+Key features of Smart Licensing Using Policy

-Streamlined Activation: SLP automates the device registration at the time of installation, which allows for immediate use of the network devices
+- Streamlined Activation – SLP automates the device registration at the time of installation, which allows for immediate use of the network devices.

-License Pooling: Licenses can be pooled across the entire network, allowing for more flexible and efficient use of software entitlements.
+- License Pooling – Licenses can be pooled across the entire network, allowing for more flexible and efficient use of software entitlements.

-Seamless Integration with CSSM: SLP integrates with CSSM for easy license management and visibility, enabling self-service for license deployments and maintenance.
+- Seamless Integration with CSSM – SLP integrates with CSSM for easy license management and visibility, enabling self-service for license deployments and maintenance.

-No Evaluation License Period: Devices with SLP can boot up and operate with full feature sets immediately.
+- No Evaluation License Period – Devices with SLP can boot up and operate with full feature sets immediately.

-Trust Establishment: Devices must establish trust with CSSM or SSM using a trust code within 90 days to report license consumption.
+- Trust Establishment – Devices must establish trust with CSSM or SSM using a trust code within 90 days to report license consumption.
 This ensures a secure and verified licensing environment.

-Automated Usage Reports: The Resource Utilization Measurement (RUM) reports automate the recording of license usage.
+- Automated Usage Reports – The Resource Utilization Measurement (RUM) reports automate the recording of license usage.
 Data can be securely stored on the device and synced automatically or manually for compliance.

-SLP as a Software License Management Solution
+Software License Management Solution

 SLP as a software license management solution provides a seamless experience with four aspects of licensing.

+- Purchase – Purchase licenses through the existing channels and use the Cisco Smart Software Manager (CSSM) portal to view product instances and licenses.
 To simplify the implementation of SLP, provide your Smart Account and Virtual Account information when placing an order for a new hardware or software.
-This allows Cisco to install applicable policies at the time of buying the product.
+This allows for installation of applicable policies at the time of buying the product.

-Report: License usage should be reported to CSSM.
+- Report – License usage should be reported to CSSM.
 Multiple options are available for license usage reporting.
 You can use the Cisco Smart Licensing Utility (CSLU), or report usage information directly to CSSM.
 For air-gapped networks, a provision for offline reporting where you download usage information and upload it to CSSM, is also available.
-The usage report is in plaintext XML format.
+The usage report is in plain text XML format.

-Reconcile: Reconciliation is available for situations where delta billing applies (between purchased and consumed).
+- Reconcile – Reconciliation is available for situations where delta billing applies (between purchased and consumed).

-Smart Licensing Using Policy Workflow
+Smart Licensing Using Policy workflow

 Smart Licensing Using Policy solution makes it easier for you to procure, deploy, and manage your license.
 Cisco Smart Software Manager (CSSM) is your primary licensing server and portal where you can create your smart accounts and manage licenses.

-Smart Software Manager On-Prem and Cisco Smart Licensing Utility are your locally installed on-premises user portals that work with CSSM.
+Smart Software Manager On-Prem and Cisco Smart Licensing Utility (CSLU) are your locally installed on-premises user portals that work with CSSM.

 After purchasing licenses, activate your licenses on your devices in your deployments.
 As the devices establish trust and report license usage, you can manage your licenses through continuous reporting.

-Smart Licensing Using Policy Workflow In a Nutshell
+Smart Licensing Using Policy workflow in a nutshell

 These are the stages for deploying Smart Licensing Using Policy: